GewelsJI/VPS/docs/DATA_DESCRIPTION.md

 ## Positive Part

-- The positive part of SUN-SEG has 285 video clips (30 fps), which has 49,136 frames totally.
+- The positive part of SUN-SEG has 285 video clips (30 fps), which has 49,136 frames.

 - More details of each polyp video clips refer to [`INFO_POSITIVE_CASES.md`](https://github.com/GewelsJI/VPS/blob/main/docs/INFO_POSITIVE_CASES.md).

 ## Negative Part

-- The negative part of SUN-SEG has 728 video clips (30 fps), which has 109,554 frames totally.
+- The negative part of SUN-SEG has 728 video clips (30 fps), which has 109,554 frames.

 - More details of each non-polyp video clips refer to [`INFO_NEGATIVE_CASES.md`](https://github.com/GewelsJI/VPS/blob/main/docs/INFO_NEGATIVE_CASES.md)